innervate-ru/my.fesco.com-help/content/all_orders/popular_questions/_index.en.md

 {{<alert icon="question-circle" color="alert7-light" text="How to restore a cancelled request?" close="false">}}

-Find the request, press “submit again”, then the request will be open for editing.
+Find the request, press “Repeat”, then the request will be open for editing.

 <br/>